TaylanUB/scheme-bytestructures/README.md

                              (+ 2 (bytestructure-offset bs))
                              uint8-v3))

-The syntaxes `bytestructure-ref*` and `bytestructure-set!*` are equivalent to `bytestructure-ref` and `bytestructure-set!`, except that in the position of the bytestructure argument, they instead directly take the values it encapsulates as separate arguments: a bytevector, an initial offset into the bytevector, and a bytestructure descriptor.
+The syntaxes `bytestructure-ref*` and `bytestructure-set!*` are like `bytestructure-ref` and `bytestructure-set!`, except that in the position of the bytestructure argument, they instead directly take the values it encapsulates as separate arguments: a bytevector, an initial offset into the bytevector, and a bytestructure descriptor.

     (bytestructure-ref* bytevector offset descriptor index ...)
     (bytestructure-set!* bytevector offset descriptor index ... value)

-The `bytestructure-ref-helper` and `bytestructure-ref-helper*` syntaxes are equivalent to `bytestructure-ref` and `bytestructure-ref*`, except that they always return three values; a bytevector, an offset, and a bytestructure descriptor; instead of a bytestructure encapsulating these or the ultimate value of the referencing.
+The `bytestructure-ref-helper` and `bytestructure-ref-helper*` syntaxes are like `bytestructure-ref` and `bytestructure-ref*`, except that they always return three values; a bytevector, an offset, and a bytestructure descriptor; instead of a bytestructure encapsulating these or the ultimate value of the referencing.

     (bytestructure-ref-helper bs 'y 1)
     => (bytestructure-bytevector bs), 3, uint8-v3